-Early access to emerging technologies and strong connections to UK centres of academic and industrial excellence, have kept Sivers Photonics at the forefront of the III-V compound semiconductor market for almost 20 years.
+Early access to emerging technologies and strong connections to worldwide centres of academic and industrial excellence, have kept Sivers Photonics at the forefront of the III-V compound semiconductor market for almost 20 years.

 Sivers Photonics partners with leading worldwide academic and corporate institutions to continuously grow its design, development, manufacture and process engineering IP portfolio.